Summer Shoulder Injuries: Swimmer’s Shoulder vs Shoulder Labral Tears

 Posterior Labral Tear

-The least common type of labrum tears, posterior labral tears usually result from impacts to the back of the shoulder that may or may not dislocate the shoulder from back to front.
-Put simply, a posterior labral tear is when the labrum on the posterior (back) side of the shoulder is torn off of the bone.
+Posterior labral tears are the rarest type of labral injury.
+They often occur due to impacts to the back of the shoulder.
+These impacts can sometimes cause the shoulder to dislocate from back to front.
+Essentially, a posterior labral tear happens when the labrum on the back side of the shoulder is torn away from the bone.
+This injury is less common but can be severe and requires prompt medical attention.

 Bankart Tear (or Lesion)